ebergeng/social-media-client_ca/readme.md

 # Workflow Course Assignment

 This project is part of the workflow cours assignment.
-It showcases the use of SASS for styling, along with a robust testing setup using Jest and Cypress for unit and end-to-end testing, respectively.
+It showcases the settup of a projectworkflow, along with a robust testing setup using Jest and Cypress for unit and end-to-end testing, respectively.

 ## Getting Started